v-pwais/sematic/docs/api.md

     instead.
 Defaults to False.
 If that file is expanded to more than that limit (through external action), then the pod will be terminated.

+- `security_context_capabilities`: List[str]

+    Run the pod in `privileged` mode with the given capabilities.
+For example, if you need your job to FUSE-mount a filesystem, run with 'SYS_ADMIN'.

 ### `KubernetesSecretMount`

 Information about how to expose Kubernetes secrets when running a Sematic func.